 Final Answer: 84 ÷ 4 = 21

-Let me break it down step-by-step:
+Let me break down the steps for long division step-by-step

 - Divide: 4 goes into 8 two times.
 Write 2 on top.